nawaz-01/nawaz-01/README.md

 ## 💬 Final Thoughts

-Thanks a lot for visiting my profile!
+Thanks for stopping by!
-I’m someone who’s deeply passionate about **tech that solves real problems**, and I’m just getting started.

-If you’re someone who loves **building cool things**, sharing knowledge, or collaborating on exciting projects — **let’s connect**. 🚀
+If you're passionate about tech, solving problems, and growing together — feel free to **connect, collaborate, or just say hi**. 🚀
+Let’s build the future, one line of code at a time.

+---